SlowDash integrates Python scripts written by users, with features including:

 prefix: test.

-Note that the dot is a part of the prefix.
+Note that the dot is part of the prefix.

 SlowTask functions can take parameters: